John Martin Robinson

-John Martin Robinson FSA (born 1948) is a British architectural historian and officer of arms.
+John Martin Robinson (born 1948) is a British architectural historian and officer of arms.

 Biography

 He was born in Preston, Lancashire, and educated at Fort Augustus Abbey, a Benedictine school in Scotland, the University of St Andrews (graduating Master of Arts, First Class Hons (Scotland) and awarded D.LITT in 2002) and then in 1970 arrived at Oriel College, Oxford, to prepare for a DPhil.
 The doctoral degree was awarded in 1974 for work on the architect Samuel Wyatt.
 He worked for the Greater London Council's Historic Buildings Division from 1974 to 1986, where he worked inter alia as architectural editor of the Survey of London, and Historic Buildings Inspector for Westminster, and also revised the Statutory Lists of Historic Buildings for 2 east London boroughs.
 As an independent consultant since 1988 he has advised on the restoration of numerous country houses, churches and other listed buildings.
 His contribution to the Conservation Plan for 7 Dials and Covent Garden in London won the 1998 Camden Environmental Award.
 He also wrote the Conservation Plan for the Ashmolean Museum, Oxford, in association with Rick Mather Architects.

 He has been an Architectural Writer for Country Life for 50 years contributing nearly 400 articles and reviews.

 As chairman of the Art and Architecture Committee of Westminster Cathedral he has overseen the completion of the mosaics in St George's and St Joseph's chapels, the Vaughan Chantrey and several individual panels.